nodenv/.github/docs/CONTRIBUTING.md

 From a clean working copy, run `npm version major|minor|patch|VERSION`.
 This will bump the package version, commit, tag, and push.

-The tag-push event triggers the release workflow on GitHub.
+The tag-push event triggers the release workflow on GitHub, which creates a GitHub Release for the tag.
+It also (when applicable) publishes to npm and opens a pull request to bump the corresponding formula in its Homebrew tap.